 FIGURE 8.
 Acid neutaralizing capacity

-Different dose of ethanolic extracts from lower to higher concentration had been prepared to evaluate the effect.
-Aluminium hydroxide + Magnesium hydroxide was found to be more effective in anti-ulcer activity(antacid), so it is taken as standard drug.
-The Anti-ulcer activity is done by acid neutralizing capacity method.
+Different doses of ethanolic extracts from lower to higher concentration had been prepared to evaluate the effect.
+Aluminium hydroxide + Magnesium hydroxide was found to be more effective in anti-ulcer activity(antacid), so it is taken as a standard drug.
+The Anti-ulcer activity is determined by the acid neutralizing capacity method.
 The result indicates that the concentration of extract increased, the acid neutralizing capacity also increased.
-The result demonstrating its potential of anti-ulcer activity as compared with standard drug (aluminium hydroxide + Magnesium hydroxide 50µg/ml).
-The extract has an anti-ulcer activity as compared to control but the extract has less potency as compared with standard drug
+The result demonstrates its potential of anti-ulcer activity as compared with the standard drug (aluminium hydroxide + Magnesium hydroxide 50µg/ml).
+The extract has an anti-ulcer activity as compared to the control, but the extract has less potency than the standard drug

 At lower concentrations (100 μg/ml, 50 μg/ml, and 10 μg/ml), there was a decrease in the ANC value, but it remained notable, suggesting that crossandra infundibuliformis still retains a moderate ability to neutralize acid.
 The gradual decline in ANC with decreasing concentration aligns with the expectation that a higher quantity of the active compounds in the sample is required to effectively neutralize a larger amount of acid.
 This suggests that the bioactive components responsible for the acid-neutralizing action are dose-dependent, and higher concentrations are more efficient in neutralizing excess HCl.

-This is an Short Research Article
+This is a Short Research Article

 SUMMARY & CONCLUSION:

-Crossandra infundibuliformis linn aerial parts were extracted using Soxhlet extraction with ethanol, a well-established technique for obtaining plant extracts ensuring efficient extraction of bioactive compounds from the plant material.
+Crossandra infundibuliformis Linn aerial parts were extracted using Soxhlet extraction with ethanol, a well-established technique for obtaining plant extracts, ensuring efficient extraction of bioactive compounds from the plant material.

-Preliminary phytochemical screening revealed the presence of compounds such Tannins, steroids, flavonoids, glycosides, saponin, protein are present in the ethanolic extract of crossandra infundibuliformis These compounds are known for their antioxidant, anti- inflammatory, and gastroprotective effects.
+Preliminary phytochemical screening revealed the presence of compounds such as tannins, steroids, flavonoids, glycosides, saponin, and protein are present in the ethanolic extract of Crossandra infundibuliformis.
+These compounds are known for their antioxidant, anti- inflammatory, and gastroprotective effects.

 The inhibition of the H+/K+-ATPase enzyme was assessed by measuring the percentage of enzyme inhibition at different concentrations of the extract.
 A clear dose-dependent inhibition was observed, with higher concentrations leading to greater enzyme inhibition.